Lomnický štít: Access

 After Gerlachovský štít is Lomnický štít the second most guided peak in High Tatras.
 The most used is the Classic route also known as Emericyho nárek.
 The path is popular mostly because of easy access.
 You can take a lift from Tatranská Lomnica up to Lomnické sedlo (2189 meters above sea level) and from there straight forward to the top.
 The harder sections of the path are secured by steel steps and chains.

 Another very popular route is called Jordanova cesta.
 The route begins at Starý Smokovec and within 3 hours and 35 minutes of hiking you will end up at Téryho Chata, where the challenging section begins.
 The route from here is relatively hard for orientation, the steep sections are however secured by chains.

-The route called Medené Lávky starts at chata pri Zelenom plese, we head along an unmarked sidewalk over a kneeling path to the Čierny štít massif.
-At the waterfall we climb to the right to a pillar secured by chains.
-After it we will climb the threshold of the Veľká zmrzlá dolina, cross the stream and head left to the Medená kotlina.
-Through lifeless rubble fields we get to the main gutter, falling from the saddle between Kežmarok peaks.
+The route called Medené Lávky starts at chata pri Zelenom plese, heading along an unmarked sidewalk over a kneeling path to the Čierny štít massif.
+At the waterfall it climbs to the right to a pillar secured by chains.
+Afterwards it climbs the threshold of the Veľká zmrzlá dolina, crosses the stream and heads left to the Medená kotlina.
+Through rubble fields it reaches the main gutter, falling from the saddle between Kežmarok peaks.
 The path is very exposed to stone fall and recently is not as popular.

 Gypsyho ferrata just like the classic route Emericyho nárek starts at Lomnické Sedlo, the real starting point is however hard to find.
 Gypsyho ferrata is secured with chains and steel steps, however full ferrata gear is due to extreme exposure in the upper section necessary.

 The route through Cmiter starts at Skalnaté pleso, leading through Skalnatá dolina underneath to the massifs of Vidlové veže and Kežmarský štít.
 The route is exposed to stone fall.
 The harder sections require rope, since the path is not secured by any additional gear such as chains.